hazelcast/hazelcast-simulator/README.md

 ```
 In this example, we have two hosts, each belonging to a different group (group1 and group2).
 Latencies will only be applied between different groups.
 If a host is not assigned a group, no direction of latency will be applied to that host.

+Note that the latency is applied to the outbound traffic from a source group to the target group.
 ___
 **Method 1: Basic Global Assignment**